PrabeshMarasini/Kernel/README.md

 ## Project Description

-SecureOS v2.0 is a custom x86_64 kernel implementation written in C and assembly.
+This is a custom x86_64 kernel implementation written in C and assembly.
 This bare-metal operating system features advanced capabilities including memory management, device drivers, file systems, graphics rendering with anti-aliased fonts.
 The kernel provides a command-line interface with a built-in shell and several utility applications.

 ## Prerequisites